Paycom Software, Inc. research snapshot

 Trend-following setup

-Look for PAYC to reclaim and hold the $142 to $146 area, then move above the 200-day average near $150.07 with stronger volume.
-Confirm that revenue guidance, retention, client count, and automation products are improving rather than relying on the chart alone.
+Look for PAYC to hold above the $156 to $157 area and the 200-day average near $145, then break above the $165 to $172.54 resistance with stronger volume.
+Confirm that revenue guidance, retention, client count, and automation products are improving rather than relying on the chart alone, and wait for the August 5 report for the next fundamental read.

-A failed breakout followed by a close below $132 to $133 weakens the setup.
-A close below the June support zone invalidates the short-term trend thesis.
+A failed attempt near $165 followed by a close below $156 to $157 weakens the setup.
+A close below the 200-day average area near $145 invalidates the short-term trend thesis.

 Mean-reversion setup

-If PAYC pulls back toward $124 to $133 without a guidance cut, review the valuation, client retention, new-client wins, competitive pricing, cash flow, and debt before treating the move as a possible mean-reversion framework.
+If PAYC pulls back toward $145 to $157 without a guidance cut, review the valuation, client retention, new-client wins, competitive pricing, cash flow, debt, and the August 5 result before treating the move as a possible mean-reversion framework.

 Do not average down solely because PAYC is profitable or below its prior high.
-Falling retention or weaker product adoption can make a low price a value trap.
+Falling retention, a weak earnings report, or weaker product adoption can make a low price a value trap.

 Fundamental monitor

-Track recurring revenue growth, the 91% annual revenue retention benchmark, parent-company client count, employee records, adjusted EBITDA margin, free cash flow, share count, debt, dividend payments, and the adoption of Beti, GONE, and IWant.
+Track recurring revenue growth, the 91% annual revenue retention benchmark, parent-company client count, employee records, adjusted EBITDA margin, free cash flow, share count, debt, dividend payments, and the adoption of Beti, GONE, IWant, and Asset Management, plus the August 5 Q2 2026 report.

 Investment research summary